bob-fornal/work-notes/Cloud/AWS/CSAA/S3--Simple-Storage-Service.md

 ### Client Side Encryption

 * Client library such as the Amazon S3 Encryption Client.
-* Clients must encrypt data themselves before sending to S3.
+* Clients must encrypt data themselves before sending it to S3.
 * Clients must decrypt data themselves when retrieving from S3.
 * Customer fully manages the keys and encryption cycle.